opensuiwallet/chrome-kit-docs/docs/Guide.md

 order: 1
 ---

-OpenSui wallet kit is a wallet aggregator for DApps to interact with all the wallets in Sui ecosystem easily.
+#### OpenSui wallet kit is a connector used to interact with all wallets in Sui ecosystem.

-Let's try our kit and empower your dapp in minutes.
+Let's try it in minutes.

-> Here is an example [Demo Playground](https://master.d2as2wgeia02l1.amplifyapp.com/)

 ## Setup

-First of all, let's install the npm package `@opensui/wallet-kit` to your project.
+Firstly, install the npm package `@opensui/wallet-kit` to your project.

 > npm package: https://www.npmjs.com/package/@opensui/wallet-kit